markbuckle/Stock-Tracker/README.md

 **Stock Price Tracker app for Android or IOS**

-This application was built using React Native with the addditions of Expo, GraphQL and Stepzen
+This application was built using React Native, Expo, Stepzen and GraphQL

 **Functions:**
 - View a list of stocks